 Reasonable Accommodations & Professional Placements Project

-DAWN and AHEAD have collectively identified serious issues arising for students with disabilities undertaking courses/programmes featuring professional placements which have competence standards set by national professional bodies, in terms of accessing appropriate reasonable accommodations to demonstrate their competency.
-These issues are particularly prevalent in health/medical and teaching courses where students are often going in to a placement environment where there may be unfounded fears of risk to student/patient safety raised when students with disabilities are preparing for placement.
+The research is being undertaken following the identification, by AHEAD and DAWN, of serious issues arising for students with disabilities undertaking courses/programmes featuring professional placements which have competence standards set by national professional bodies, in terms of accessing appropriate reasonable accommodations to demonstrate their competency.

 The Project will be led for AHEAD by Barbara Waters who will be supported by RAPP Project Research Officer Dr. Vivian Rath.